annikulkarni/ObsidianBackup/International Relations CA/2June/India - Australia.md

 ## **defence cooperation areas need urgent focus**

-- Move beyond Navy-centric cooperation to promote **joint operations** across the Army, Navy, and Air Force.
+- Move beyond Navy-centric cooperation to <mark style="background: FFFF2E;">promote **joint operations** across the Army, Navy, and Air Force.</mark>
 - India’s MRO (**Maintenance, Repair, and Overhaul**) contracts with the **U.S. and U.K. navies** can be replicated with Australia to support regional maritime forces in the Indian and Pacific Oceans.
 - Encourage **working-level military exchanges**, war-gaming, and fellowships to build trust

+- <mark style="background: FFFF2E;">MSMEs and startups</mark> in both countries are at the forefront of **dual-use and cutting-edge technologies**
+- Both nations are running **indigenisation drives** in defence manufacturing.
+Aligning these efforts can reduce dependency on third-party suppliers.
+- Establish frameworks similar to the **U.S.-India INDUS X model** to connect MSMEs, investors, and defence officials

+#International_relations #GS2